doefom/statamic-export/README.md

 > Why no PDF you ask?
 Well, we're working on it.
 But for now, you can use the HTML format and convert it to PDF using a
 > variety of tools available online.

-We tried to use the best human readable representation for each format.
-For example, the Entries fieldtype will be represented as a comma separated list of entry titles instead of multiple entry IDs.
+We tried to use the best human-readable representation for each fieldtype.
+For example, the `Entries` fieldtype will be represented as a comma separated list of entry titles instead of multiple entry IDs.

 ## Supported Fieldtypes